Recent Articles from marylandreporter.com

 Legislation would create fines for violating Open Meetings Act

 The Maryland General Assembly has launched its new website, modernizing its look and adding several new features.
-It also has a new URL web address, http://mgaleg.maryland.gov, but users of the old address will be redirected to the site.
-Much of the redesign is simply a repackaging of older features, but it puts many of them […]
+It also has a new URL web address, http://mgaleg.maryland.gov, but users of the […]

 Disabilities agency says problem of unspent funds is history